 10 Best Patagonia Shorts for Running Tested

 Having a nice pair of Patagonia running shorts on hand can make your run feel smooth and light.
-Wearing a pair of soft, lightweight Patagonia shorts on while you run will not only make you as light as a feather, but will also decrease the chances of your inner thighs chafing thanks to the high quality polyester material that are incorporated within the shorts.
-The best shorts will offer ultimate mobility, a cool feel, and a water resistant finish.
+Wearing a pair of soft, lightweight Patagonia shorts on while you run will not only make you as light as a feather but will also decrease the chances of your inner thighs chafing thanks to the high-quality polyester materials that are incorporated within the shorts.
+The best shorts will offer ultimate mobility, a cool feel, and a water-resistant finish.

 10 Best Patagonia Shorts